 Americans spend $1.4 billion annually on nonprescription teeth whitening products to get a brighter smile.
 Cosmetic tooth bleaching is a global industry, with people spending $3.2 billion to brighten their teeth worldwide.

 During the LED teeth whitening process, users first treat the teeth with a chemical agent that has bleaching properties.
-LED light is used to activate the lightning agent and start the chemical reaction.
+LED light is used to activate the whitening agent and start the chemical reaction.